Arsuol/ZT_TestDevAnalyste/notes.md

 The ML Approach:
 > illustrate two ML approaches: a feature-based approach and a feature-less end-to-end approach.

+>Data and Experiments
+>
+>To develop our models, we collected non-obfuscated data from tens of thousands of endpoint events and generated obfuscated data using a variety of methods in Invoke-DOSfuscation.
+We developed our models using roughly 80 percent of the data as training data, and tested them on the remaining 20 percent.
+We ensured that our train-test split was stratified.
+For featureless ML (i.e. neural networks), we simply input Unicode code points into the first layer of the CNN model.
+The first layer converts the code point into semantically meaningful numerical representations (called embeddings) before feeding it into the rest of the neural network.
+>
+>For the Gradient Boosted Tree method, we generated a number of features from the raw command lines.
+The following are some of them:
+>> Length of the command line
+>> The number of carets in the command line
+>> The count of pipe symbols
+>> The fraction of white space in the command line
+>> The fraction of special characters
+>> Entropy of the string
+>> The frequency of the strings “cmd” and “power” in the command line
+>
+>While each of these features individually is a weak signal and could not possibly be a good discriminator on its own, a flexible classifier such as a Gradient Boosted Tree – trained on sufficient data with these features – is able to classify obfuscated and non-obfuscated command lines in spite of the aforementioned difficulties.

 ### Obfuscation Techniques

 #### cynet article